 This works out just fine for just about everyone, even a power user like myself, because I know I can only really focus my attention on one thing at a time.

-It’s amazing how many “power” problems become non-issues for average users, by simply restating the problems of computing with that simple truth in mind.
+It’s amazing how many “power” problems never become problems at all for average users, by simply restating the problems of computing with that simple truth in mind.

 In designing that constraint into the iPad, Apple took advantage of the limits of human attention to build an operating system that knows how to use more of the “power” it has on just the thing we’re doing right now.